hzeller/rpi-gpio-dma-demo/README.md

      PI_VERSION=1 make
      PI_VERSION=2 make

-The resulting program gives you a set of 5 experiments to conduct.
+The resulting program gives you a set of 6 experiments to conduct.
 By default, it toggles GPIO 14 (which is pin 8 on the Raspberry Pi header).

 ```
-Usage ./gpio-dma-test [1...5]
+Usage ./gpio-dma-test [1...6]
 Give number of test operation as argument to ./gpio-dma-test
 Test operation
 == Baseline tests, using CPU directly ==
 1 - CPU: Writing to GPIO directly in tight loop
 2 - CPU: reading word from memory, write masked to GPIO set/clr.
 3 - CPU: reading prepared set/clr from memory, write to GPIO.
+4 - CPU: reading prepared set/clr from UNCACHED memory, write to GPIO.

 == DMA tests, using DMA to pump data to ==
-4 - DMA: Single control block per set/reset GPIO
+5 - DMA: Single control block per set/reset GPIO
-5 - DMA: Sending a sequence of set/clear with one DMA control block and negative destination stride.
+6 - DMA: Sending a sequence of set/clear with one DMA control block and negative destination stride.
 ```

 To understand the details, you want to read [BCM2835 ARM Peripherals][BCM2835-doc], an excellent